-Fibroadenomas of the breast may be mistaken for breast cancer Breast Cancer Breast cancer occurs when cells in the breast become abnormal and divide uncontrollably.
-Breast cancer usually starts in the glands that produce milk (lobules) or the tubes (ducts) that carry... read more , but they are not.
+Fibroadenomas of the breast may be mistaken for breast cancer Breast Cancer Breast cancer occurs when cells in the breast become abnormal and divide into more cells uncontrollably.
+Breast cancer usually starts in the glands that produce milk (lobules) or the tubes ... read more , but they are not.
 Some fibroadenomas do not appear to increase the risk of breast cancer.
 However, complex fibroadenomas (which have many components, such as cysts, scar tissue, and hardened lumps) may increase the risk slightly.

 The lumps are painless and easy to move, and they have clearly defined edges that can be felt during breast self-examination.
 These characteristics indicate to a doctor that the lumps are less likely to be cancerous.
 Nonetheless, to be sure that they are not cancerous, the doctor usually removes part or all of the lump to be examined under a microscope (biopsy).
 A local anesthetic is used.